jguida941/contact-suite-spring-react/README.md

     C --> D[Integration tests]
     D --> E[Mutation tests]
 ```
-- Contact tests anchor the base of the pyramid, and the new service tests plug into the second tier to prove behavior around the shared store.

 ### Mutation Testing & Quality Gates
 - PITest runs inside `mvn verify`, so the new service tests contribute directly to the enforced mutation score.
 - The GitHub Actions matrix uses the same suite, ensuring duplicate/add/delete/update scenarios stay green across OS/JDK combinations.
 - GitHub Actions still executes `{ubuntu-latest, windows-latest} × {Java 17, Java 21}` with `MAVEN_OPTS="--enable-native-access=ALL-UNNAMED -Djdk.attach.allowAttachSelf=true"`, so mutation coverage is enforced everywhere.
 - The optional self-hosted lane remains available for long mutation sessions or extra capacity; see the dedicated section below.

 ## Static Analysis & Quality Gates